conradakunga/Blog/_posts/2021-05-04-tip-making-use-of-windows-terminal-tab-captions.md

     - Tips
     - Windows Terminal
 ---
-If you're on Windows and are not using Windows Terminal, you really should.
+If you're on Windows and are not using [Windows Terminal](https://github.com/microsoft/terminal), you really should.

-Get it off the Windows Store.
+Get it off the [Windows Store](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab).

 Once you have opened a couple of tabs, it will start to look like this:

 ![](../images/2021/05/WindowsTerminal.png)

+Each tab by default has a caption of the current path.

-With enough tabs open it starts to become to remember which tab is running what.
+With enough tabs open it starts to become difficult to remember which tab is running what.

 There is a solution for this - the tabs can be renamed so that the captions can be something other than the current path.

-If you right-click you get the following menu:
+If you right-click on the tab's caption you get the following menu:

 ![](../images/2021/05/TerminalMenu1.png)